-The Group applies the revaluation model for Among other procedures: its property, plant and equipment.
+The Group applies the revaluation model for its property, plant and equipment.
 Due to high level of subjectivity in respect of assumptions underlying the assessment of the fair value of property, plant and equipment this matter was one of the matters of most significance in our audit.
-For the purpose of revaluation of property, plant and equipment as at 31 December 2022, the Group engaged its internal specialists.
+The Group has a process of external valuations, when the value of property, plant